Vyral/gary-jacklin-recruiting/_drafts/how-to-create-clients-by-cold-calling-and-door-knocking.md

 {% include youtube.html %}

-Here’s how to be proactive through cold calling and door knocking.
+<center>Here’s how to be proactive through cold calling and door knocking.</center>

 Our main objective in this business is to be proactive, and cold calling and door knocking are two ways we proactively find new clients in our database.